Places To Visit In Kolhapur That Will Leave You Amazed

 9. Panhala Fort

 The biggest attractions of the fort are the Teen Darwaza, Amber Khana, Sajja Kothi, Dharma Kothi, along with several temples and mausoleums.
 The architecture of the place resembles the typical Bijapuri style.
 You will be taken aback to see the Andar Bavadi (translates to hidden well).
 It consists of 3 stories with winding stairways concealing the well that acted as the primary source of water for the warriors.
 This is because whenever an outside force besieged a fort, they poisoned the water.
 Besides its brilliant design, it also houses many hidden exit routes.
-The Andar Bavadi is, therefore, a fort within a fortress that has its own source of water, quarters and escape routes.
+The Andar Bavadi is, therefore, a fort within a fortress that has its source of water, quarters, and escape routes.
 No wonder, it is one of the special places to see in Kolhapur.
+Hotels in Kolhapur are equipped with the best services for tourists to look forward to.

 Famous for its cuisine as well, try the Kolhapuri Misal and Kolhapuri Bhel.
-Some favourite local spices include the Kolhapuri Mirchi or chilli, a spice mixture of Kolhapur, and jaggery.
+Some favourite local spices include the Kolhapuri Mirchi or chili, a spice mixture of Kolhapur, and jaggery.

 Sparsely population, and dotted with beautiful ancient monuments of historical importance, places to visit in Kolhapur always have some special memories in your mind.
 So book a hotel in advance and plan a fun trip.